meikpiep/gauguin/SECURITY.md

 ## Reporting a Vulnerability

-Report any vulnarabilities via mail to meik.piepmeyer<at>gmail<dot>com.
+Report any vulnarabilities via mail to meik<dot>piepmeyer<at>gmail<dot>com.
 You will reach the main developer there and can rely to get a ping soon that the developer is aware of the topic.
 This includes next steps, furhter questions or whatever is needed.